 It is so great to have some slack time, as you can let your mind get off a bit from your own coaching activities and learn from others.
 It is also great as sooner or later you will connect the dots back to implement those insights and even write a post on it 🙂

-Well, if you set it once or participated already, you probably know the answer – It is so enlightening to have a peer group that gets together as a community and share knowledge across POs, support each other in their PO role, get alignments on the organization way of work and raise questions, concerns, challenges and brainstorm together.
-You don’t need to wait till your organization gets stabilize with its Agile implementation before you kick off your PO forum.
-It is much better to get started with from the beginning.
-The topics will most likely change and also the frequency, but as soon as you start with this routine in your journey the sooner you’ll get the fruits that will result from this collaboration.
+Well, if you set it once or participated already, you probably know the answer – It is so enlightening to have a peer group that gets together as a community and shares knowledge across POs, supports each other in their PO role, gets alignments on the organization way of work and raises questions, concerns, challenges, and brainstorm together.
+You don’t need to wait till your organization gets stabilized with its Agile implementation before you kick off your PO forum.
+It is much better to get started from the beginning.
+The topics will most likely change as also the frequency, but as soon as you start with this routine in your journey the sooner you’ll get the fruits that will result from this collaboration.

-The topics can vary from roles and responsibilities, POs role within the Agile ceremonies and the product lifecycle, Planning and pre-planning, the DoD, product and team backlog, user stories and splitting patterns, and can continue with dipper dilemmas resulted from the organizational structure, interface with other stakeholders, short vs long term decisions, understanding the MVP and story mapping, working with tools and other working routines and so forth.
-The best part is that you discuss it together, get a shared understanding on it, get expose to others experience and best practices, and keep this routine also when your Agile coach stepped out.
+The topics can vary from roles and responsibilities, POs role within the Agile ceremonies and the product lifecycle, Planning and pre-planning, the DoD, product and team backlog, user stories and splitting patterns, and can continue with dipper dilemmas resulting from the organizational structure, interface with other stakeholders, short vs long term decisions, understanding the MVP and story mapping, working with tools and other working routines and so forth.
+The best part is that you discuss it together, get a shared understanding of it, get exposed to others’ experiences and best practices, and keep this routine also when your Agile coach stepped out.

 So, what are the tips to facilitate it? and how to run your first distributed PO forum?